AndualemSebsbe/AndualemSebsbe/README.md

 ### Software Engineer
+Software Engineer with robust experience building scalable applications using Java, Spring Boot.
+Developed reliable REST APIs and optimized performance with clean, efficient code while reducing processing times and operational costs.
+Adept at collaborating with cross-functional teams and leveraging emerging tech and automation tools to drive continuous innovation.
 <!--
 **AndualemSebsbe/AndualemSebsbe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.